wiley89/CIPHERBuddy/README.md

 ElGamal:
-ElGamal is fully implemented and can be used with the CIPHERBuddy application.
+Run The Main method in ElGamal class.
+Input a key and a message to be encrypted.

 DES:
 The DES encryption and decryption is not fully functional and therefore not avaliable in the interface.